KTM Class 93

 The Class 93 is a type of electric multiple unit used by Keretapi Tanah Melayu for its intercity Electric Train Service (ETS).
 A total of 10 sets in 6-car formations have been built and delivered by CRRC Zhuzhou (initially CSR Zhuzhou) of China, with 9 additional sets ordered in 2019 with delivery finished in 2020 (these 9 sets has been branded as ETS2 or 93/2).
 As per the technology exchange agreement, part of the consignment will be partially assembled in Batu Gajah, Malaysia.

-The Class 93 ETS is utilised in the electrified section of the West Coast Line, from Gemas to Padang Besar.
+The Class 93 ETS is utilised in the electrified section of the West Coast Line, from JB Sentral to Padang Besar.
 It has cut journey times significantly, covering Padang Besar from Kuala Lumpur within four hours and fifteen minutes, with 5 stops at hand, while the Kuala Lumpur-Penang leg can be covered within 3 hours.

 Another 9 were ordered in 2019 and delivery finished in 2020.
 They are branded as ETS 2 and offer a business class coach as well as a redesigned standard class accommodation.

-Design
+Design and Construction

 The KTM Class 93 is a custom-built train engineered to high-speed metre gauge operation.
 Dubbed the "Malaysian Bullet Train", or "Pocket Rocket", it features a streamline sloped head, with better aerodynamic efficiency relative to previous KTM rail classes.
 It is expected to be one of the fastest trains operating on metre gauge track.
 Relative to KTM standard meter gauge bogies, special higher strength materials were used in bogie construction.
 This is done in order to damp and sustain the higher stresses incurred by going at high speed over narrow gauge.

 The train uses a standard lightweight aluminum body.
 The train is capable of starting at 0.7 m/s2, thus being able to accelerate from 0 to 160 km/h in two minutes.
-The speed and width are limited by the narrow, higher speed and wider trains requiring the use of at minimum standard gauge tracks, currently only used in Malaysia by the Rapid KL lines and the Express Rail Link, although the proposed Kuala Lumpur–Singapore high-speed rail would use standard gauge.
+The speed and width are limited by the narrow, higher speed and wider trains requiring the use of at minimum standard gauge tracks, currently only used in Malaysia by the Rapid KL lines and the Express Rail Link, although the East Coast Rail Link and the proposed Kuala Lumpur–Singapore high-speed rail would use standard gauge.
 It is capable of stopping within a minute and away at speed.
 The rail class also features standard safety systems such as a hotbox alarm system installation, horizontal stabilizer, vehicle health monitoring systems and other advanced safety equipment.
-Unlike the earlier KTM Class 91, the KTM Class 93 reportedly sources all its components from China, with the exception of the on-board equipment (such as is the ATP) which is sourced from the Chinese subsidiary of Bombardier.
+Unlike the earlier KTM Class 91, the KTM Class 93 reportedly sources all its components from China, with the exception of the on-board equipment (such as is the ATP) and the traction system which is sourced from the Chinese subsidiary of Bombardier and Siemens respectively.

 The mechanical and exterior design of the original Class 93/1 and the newer Class 93/2 are almost identical, the only difference being the exterior livery.
 Sometimes the train livery are ads.